SLAM

 SLAM (simultaneous localization and mapping) is a technique for creating a map of environment and determining robot position at the same time.
 It is widely used in robotics.
 While moving, current measurements and localization are changing, in order to create map it is necessary to merge measurements from previous positions.

 To perform an accurate and precise SLAM, one of the simplest solutions is to use a laser scanner and an odometry system (speed measurement system based on encoder data).
 However, due to the imperfections of the sensors, the map creation process is much more difficult.
 Why?
 Because various imperfections, e.g. caused by wheel slippage, can cause the same wall to be classified as two objects.
-To counteract unwanted changes, these algorithms use various tricks, such as the Monte Carlo method, which will be described in detail in Localize robot with amcl part.
+To counteract unwanted changes, these algorithms use various tricks, such as the Monte Carlo method, which will be described in detail in Localize robot part, where you will use amcl algorithm.
 Note, however, that the slam_toolbox

 algorithm also performs similar operations to improve the quality of the map.
-For more details check this video.
+For more details with explanations about how SLAM works check this video.

 Laser scanner